ORNL/DataFed/doc_source/source/user/python/high_level_guide.rst

     >>> print(clean_rec_id)
     'd/34682715'

-Next, we can establish a relationship or ``dependency`` between the original / source Data Record and the subsequent Data Record via several methods such as within the ``dataCreate()`` function call or via a subsequent ``dataUpdate()`` call.
+We can establish a relationship or ``dependency`` between the original / source Data Record and the subsequent Data Record via several methods such as within the ``dataCreate()`` function call or via a subsequent ``dataUpdate()`` call.

 Dependencies in DataFed are specified as a ``list`` of relationships, themselves specified as ``list`` objects,